SERVICES

 • moving a building to any property.

-Single-family building permit application requirements (PDF, 680 KB), are available on-line, or can be obtained at the
+Single-family building permit application requirements, are available on-line, or can be obtained at the UEL Administration Office.

-Once a building permit has been issued, inspections can be booked by calling reception at 604-660-1808.
+Once a building permit has been issued, inspections can be booked by calling the Administration Office at (604) 660-1808.

-NEW The BC Building Code 2018 effective date is December 10, 2018 and will apply to building permit applications accepted as of that date.
+*NEW* The BC Building Code 2024 is effective March 08, 2024 and will apply to building permit applications accepted as of that date.

-NEW The use of non-road diesel engines are subject to Metro Vancouver’s updated Non-Road Diesel Engine Emission Regulation Bylaw.
+The use of non-road diesel engines is subject to Metro Vancouver’s updated Non-Road Diesel Engine Emission Regulation Bylaw.
 For more information, click here.

 Development Permits

-Many developments in the UEL require a Development Permit before a Building Permit application can be made.
+Many developments in the UEL require an approved Development Permit before a Building Permit application can be made.
 In general, a Development Permit is required to:

 • erect or alter a dwelling or accessory building outside the “allowable building envelope” within the Single-Family Dwelling District;